-For an HE STA associated with the AP, if the OBO counter is 0 or decrements to 0, then the STA ran-domly selects one of the RUs assigned to AID12 subfield value 0.
-For an HE STA not associated with the AP, if the OBO counter is 0 or if the OBO counter decrements to 0, then the STA randomly selects one of the RUs assigned to AID12 subfield value 2045.
-If the selected RU is idle as a result of both physical and virtual carrier sensing as defined in subclause 27.5.2.4 (UL MU CS mechanism), the HE STA transmits its HE TB PPDU in the selected RU.
+For an HE STA that has a pending frame for the AP, upon the reception of a Trigger frame containing at least one eligible random access RU, [#7105] if the OBO counter is not larger than the number of eligible random access RUs [#7415], then the STA ran-domly selects one of the eligible random access RUs.
+If the selected RU is idle as a result of both physical and virtual carrier sensing as defined in subclause 27.5.2.4 (UL MU CS mechanism), the HE STA transmits its HE TB PPDU in the selected RU following the rules of 27.10.4 (A-MPDU with multiple TIDs) [#9571, #10173].

 If the selected RU is considered busy as a result of either physical or virtual carrier sensing, then the HE STA shall not transmit its HE TB PPDU in the selected RU.
 Instead, the STA randomly selects any one of the RUs that are assigned to AID12 subfield value 0 if it is an associated STAs or AID12 subfield value 2045 if it is an unassociated STA in the subsequent Trigger frame.

-If the OBO counter is not zero and does not decrement to 0, the STA resumes with its OBO counter in the next Trigger frame with RUs assigned for random access.
+If the OBO counter is larger than the number of eligible random access RUs[#7415], the STA resumes with its OBO counter in the next Trigger frame with RUs assigned for random access.
 In the example shown in Figure 27-4 (Illustration of the UORA procedure), after receiving Trigger frame 1, HE STA 1 transmits an HE TB PPDU because its OBO counter decrements to 0.
 HE STA 1 then randomly selects RU2 from RU1, RU2, and RU3 which are assigned to AID12 subfield value 0.
 HE STA 2, HE STA 3, and HE STA 4 hold their OBO counters and wait for the next Trigger frame because their OBO counters don't decrement to 0.
 On receiving Trigger frame 2, HE STA 2, HE STA 3, and HE STA 4 decrement their OBO counters to 0 and each transmit their pending frame in an HE TB PPDU on a randomly selected RU.

-If the HE TB PPDU is successfully transmitted in the randomly selected RU, then the STA shall set its OCW to OCWmin.
+[#7426]

 NOTE—If the transmitted HE TB PPDU does not solicit an immediate response, then the STA follows the OCW reset rule that applies to successful transmission.